-Within five working days of receiving a copy of the response to the complaint, a designee of the human resources office, who has received appropriate training, will initiate an investigation to determine whether there is a reasonable basis for believing that the alleged violation of the policy occurred.
+Within five business days of receiving a copy of the response to the complaint, a designee of the human resources office, who has received appropriate training and does not have a conflict of interest or bias, will initiate an investigation to determine whether there is a reasonable basis for believing that the alleged violation of the policy occurred.
 During the investigation, the investigator will interview the complainant, the respondent, and any witnesses who may have direct relevant information to determine whether the conduct occurred and whether such conduct violated this policy.
 Both parties will have an opportunity to provide evidence and to request that the investigator interview specific witnesses.

-(In cases of alleged sexual assault, dating violence, domestic violence, and stalking, both the complainant and the respondent shall have the same opportunities to be accompanied to any meeting or disciplinary proceeding by an advisor of their choice.)
-In appropriate cases, including sexual misconduct investigations, interim measures may be put in place such as no contact orders, changes to work schedules/situations, interim suspension for the respondent, and other measures for safety as necessary.
+Further, the appropriate Title IX Coordinator will receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+The parties will also be given an opportunity for timely and equal access to any information that will be used in making a determination of responsibility for an alleged conduct violation.
+In appropriate cases, including sexual misconduct investigations, supportive measures may be put in place such as no contact orders, changes to work schedules/situations, interim suspension for the respondent, and other measures for safety, as necessary.